ullly/cs-reading-list/reading-list.md

     Shoichiro Nakamura, Numerical Methods for Engineers and Scientists by Amos Gilat and Vish Subramaniam

--   Software Engineering Group Project: No textbook used
+-   Software Engineering Group Project: Dreaming in Code by Scott Rosenberg

 -   Concurrent Systems I: No textbook used